 Dr. Quackenbush married Jane Brown on the 6th of January, 1886 in Blenheim.
 Mrs. Quackenbush was born in Howard Township (Chatham-Kent) on the 9th of March, 1864.
 She was the youngest of 5 children born to John G. Brown and the former Mary Hackney.
 Her parents were farmers and her siblings were; Mary, Adelbert, Phoebe and George.

-According to the 1891 Census, Dr. and Mrs. Quackenbush and their daughter Erie were living with her parents in Howard Twp.
+According to the 1891 census, Dr. and Mrs. Quackenbush and their daughter Erie were living with her parents in Howard Township.
 Dr. Quackenbush was listed as “Farm Laborer” on the census, but he was also attending Trinity Medical School.

-He set up his practice in Morpeth, Ontario.
-Dr. and Mrs. Quackenbush had 4 children, Erie, Irene, Howard and Bennett.
 Dr. Quackenbush advertised his practice in the 1900 Farmers and Business Directory under the Blenheim subtitle.
+By 1911, the family was living in Exeter.

 In 1916, Dr. and Mrs. Quackenbush moved to Northern Ontario and for the next 20 years, his medical practice involved looking after persons working in mining camps near Nipigon.

 Dr. Quackenbush retired from the practice of medicine in 1936.

 Mrs. Quackenbush died in Morpeth on the 8th of July, 1943.
 Dr. Quackenbush died in Morpeth on the 19th of July, 1944.
 Dr. and Mrs. Quackenbush were buried at the Morpeth Cemetery.
 Mrs. Quackenbush’s parents are also buried at the Morpeth Cemetery.